 The Long Street stretch

 Cape Town’s hottest nightlife artery, the aptly named Long Street is what can feel like an endless stretch of bars, clubs and restaurants.
 It’s like an avenue in New York - it just doesn’t sleep.
 The good news: there’s something for almost every musical and social taste, every night of the week.
 The bad news: there’s so much you might just miss a few gems that really click with you, so keep a sharp eye out as you walk along.
 Keep an eye on your possessions, too, and make sure you cab and walk with a few of your party buddies for safety.
-Pop into Beerhouse (famously home to 99 brews) for a stylish happy hour, relax at the hidden speakeasy-style Gin Bar above Honest Chocolate, or shake a tailfeather at the Waiting Room.
+Pop into Beerhouse (famously home to 99 brews) for a great happy hour, relax at the hidden speakeasy-style Gin Bar behind Honest Chocolate on Wale Street, or shake a tailfeather at the Waiting Room.
 No matter what you’re in the mood for, you’ll come right on Cape Town’s most storied avenue of debauchery.